 It’s still hard to watch you cry.
 It’s 11:59 on the eve of your 18th birthday and we just got off a call.
 You told me you’re lonely, even though you’re surrounded by new friends and gorgeous grounds and novel experiences.
 It’s your first birthday away from home and it’s a big one. …

 Hint: It’s not for the money.

-My job consists of telling strangers things about myself that I struggle to say to my closets friends.
+My job consists of telling strangers things about myself that I struggle to say to my closest friends.

 It can be a real mind fuck.

-Sometimes I think about changing my approach, specifically to publishing on Medium.
-I wonder if I could bang out three to four 700-word articles a day, maximizing the conversion of read time into cash, especially during months — like December — when money is tight and raising four daughters blurs the of the line between ‘We’re doing okay’ and ‘Am I going to make rent?’
+Sometimes I think about changing my approach — specifically to publishing on Medium.
+I wonder if I could bang out three to four 700-word articles per day, maximizing the conversion of read time into cash, especially during months — like December — when money is tight and raising four daughters blurs the of the line between ‘We’re doing okay’ and ‘Will I make rent?’

 Part I — Lindsay

 “Shit.
 That was close,” she said to herself as she recovered what she could of both her balance and her pride.
 The ice was thick on the concrete steps, but that wasn’t the reason she’d faltered.
 She was running.